eclipse-ee4j/glassfish/appserver/distributions/glassfish-common/src/main/resources/README.txt

 Open the following local file in your browser: glassfish6/glassfish/docs/quickstart.html.
 It contains useful information such as the details about the pre-configured 'domain1', links to the GlassFish Documentation, etc.

-Make sure to also check the GlassFish 6.0.0 Documentation contains important information : https://glassfish.org/docs/#current
+Make sure to also check the GlassFish ${project.version} Documentation contains important information : https://glassfish.org/docs/#current

 If you are new to Jakarta EE, the Jakarta EE Tutorial (https://eclipse-ee4j.github.io/jakartaee-tutorial/) is a good way to learn more.
 The examples are tailored to run with GlassFish and this will help you get oriented.

 The Jakarta EE Examples Project also has useful code samples https://projects.eclipse.org/projects/ee4j.jakartaee-examples

 5. Documentation
 ================

 Eclipse GlassFish Documentation : https://glassfish.org/docs/#current